Proof of Stake & Validation on Zentanetwork

 Validators are the participants on the network who run nodes to propose and attest blocks on a PoS blockchain.
 They do this by staking crypto on the network and they are available to be randomly selected to propose a block.
 Other validators then “attest” that they have seen the block.
 When a sufficient number of validations for the block have been collected, the block is added to the blockchain.
 Validators receive rewards both for successfully proposing blocks and for making validations about blocks that they have seen.

-To become a validator in Zenta Network, all a user have to do is to own Zenta and support the network by locking up the tokens.
-Thus, user will both strengthen the Zenta network and earn rewards at the rate of Zenta you regularly stake.
-We will be announcing up-to-date information on how to purchase and how can user can stake Zenta soon.
+To become a validator in Zentanetwork, users need to have Zentachain($CHAIN) and support the Zentanetwork by locking up the tokens.
+Thus, users will both strengthen the Zentanetwork and earn rewards at the rate of Zentachain($CHAIN) they regularly stake.
+We will be announcing up-to-date information on how to purchase and how can users can stake Zentachain($CHAIN) soon.

 Thanks & Best Regards Zentachain Team!